Datagatherer2357/Gareth-Duffy-GMIT-Project/README.md

 The output (Index[9]) can be seen in this URL: https://image.ibb.co/mWmzAS/Index9.png

-Next I went a little further in order to build on the correlational features of the Iris variables.
+Next I went a little further in order to build on the correlational features of the Iris variables and better illustrate the anatomical relationships.
 Here I used the Seaborn library again to program Python to generate a "heatmap".
-This heatmpa would output a matrix of all correlations between the 4 botanical parts of the Iris flowers (See Index[10] output below)
+This heatmap would output a matrix of all correlations between the 4 botanical parts of the Iris flowers (See Index[10] output below)

 The output (Index[10]) can be seen in this URL: https://image.ibb.co/krMGqS/Index10.png

-From the matrix figure above, we can see it's clear that sepal length and sepal Width show weak correlations, while petal width and petal length show very strong correlations.
-This further bolsters our observations from the scatterplots and suggests that the species of iris flower can be more easily identified using petals compared to sepals [13].
+From the matrix figure above, we can see it's clear that sepal length and sepal width show weak correlations, while petal width and petal length show very strong correlations.
+Indeed, this analysis further bolsters our observations from the previous scatterplots and suggests that the species of iris flower can be more easily identified using petals compared to sepals [13].